projectceladon/celadon-documentation/source/getting_started/on-container.rst

    cic
       target to compliant with Android CDD

    cic_dev
       target for development purposes (available on the CIC branch of the |C|
       Android-P release)

 #.
 Run the following commands to select **cic-userdebug** as the lunch
    target and start the build.
-The CIC package generates at :file:`$OUT/$TARGET_PRODUCT-*.tar.gz`.
+The CIC package is generated at :file:`$OUT/$TARGET_PRODUCT-*.tar.gz`.

    .. code-block:: bash